fern-api/fern/packages/docs/docs/configuration/generators.md

 ## Draft

-Generators in the `draft` list will publish to a private registry managed by Fern.
-Use this when your API is a work-in-progress.
-By default, code generators you add will show up as a draft.
+Generators in the `draft` list are used when you're editing your API.
+By default, the generated code is published to a private registry managed my Fern.

 [Add a generator](../cli/add.md) in the CLI.
-For example, when we add the `typescript` generator:
+For example, when we add the `typescript` generator with `fern add typescript`:

 ```diff
 # generators.yml